 What is the average life expectancy of a Ford F-150 in miles?

 According to a study of the longest lasting cars by iSeeCars, 1.9% of Ford F-150 trucks cross the 200,000-mile mark.
 In their data, the truck ranks fifth in terms of longevity.
-This means it’s a very reliable truck that almost guarantees many years of use without significant amounts of trouble.
+This means it’s a very reliable truck that almost guarantees many years of use without significant issues.

 What is the average life expectancy of a Ford F-150 in years?